pasindu94/maka-cli/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+### Update 1.2.0

+This version updates the collections scaffolding.
+From the beginning of Meteor we've had to place collections as a global variable.
+Now that Meteor 1.3 has support for export/import, we should be exporting the collections explicitly as constants.

+No longer will ``` maka g:collection Todo ``` place the collection in the ```/app/lib``` directory.

+Collections will now be placed by default in the ```/app/imports/startup/lib/collections``` directory and automatically exported and imported explicitly into the app.

+Please note that for existing applications the first time you create a collection a file will be added: ```/app/lib/main.js``` that will explicitly import all of the ```/app/imports/lib``` directory.

+Defining server or client side collections will also still work. (i.e. ```maka g:col Todo --where "server"```)

+I know this isn't completely in line with the Meteor 1.3 application structure.
+Many projects still use 1.2, and this is an effort to bring Maka closer to 1.3 while still keeping 1.2 applications relevant.

 ### Update 1.1.48